KaiKai7/Wall-Mark/Instructions.md

 Enter or paste the article link in the URL field.

+If you are manually entering a url, then make sure to use the full url.

+For example, make sure to include the complete url like this https://example.com.

+Typing only example.com will result in an error due to improper formatting.

 ### Step 2

 * Decide which link you will use from the six listed.